MacKeeper Review 2026: Mac’s Best Friend

 A customer support chat with a tech expert from MacKeeper.

-The one caveat to this is that they want to have a tech remote into your Mac and check everything for you.
-Even though Apple verified MacKeeper, we still aren’t keen on someone poking around in our Mac.
+The one caveat is that they want a technician to remotely access your Mac and check everything for you.
+Even though Apple verified MacKeeper, we still weren’t keen on allowing someone to remotely access our Mac.

 When we explained we were working and didn’t have time, they were nice and stopped asking.
 Otherwise, MacKeeper’s support is on point.
 It also has a help center you can access with detailed tutorials.